-&lt;sup>4 The H-1B nonimmigrant classification is defined as "an alien ... who is coming temporarily to the United States to perform services ... in a specialty occupation described in section [214(i)(1)] or as a fashion model, who meets the requirements for the occupation specified in section [214(i)(2)] or, in the case of a fashion model, is of distinguished merit and ability, and with respect to whom the Secretary of Labor determines and certifies to the [Secretary of Homeland Security] that the intending employer has filed with the Secretary [of Labor] an application under section [212(n)(1)]."
+4 The H-1B nonimmigrant classification is defined as "an alien ... who is coming temporarily to the United States to perform services ... in a specialty occupation described in section [214(i)(1)] or as a fashion model, who meets the requirements for the occupation specified in section [214(i)(2)] or, in the case of a fashion model, is of distinguished merit and ability, and with respect to whom the Secretary of Labor determines and certifies to the [Secretary of Homeland Security] that the intending employer has filed with the Secretary [of Labor] an application under section [212(n)(1)]."
 INA § 101(a)(15)(H)(i)(b).
-The H-1B1 classification is defined as an alien "who is entitled to enter the United States under and in pursuance of the provisions of an agreement listed in section [214(g)(8)(A)], who is engaged in a specialty occupation described in section [212(t)(1)], and with respect to whom the Secretary of Labor determines and certifies to the Secretary of Homeland Security and the Secretary of State that the intending employer has filed with the Secretary of Labor an attestation under section [212(t)(1)]."
-Id. § 101(a)(15)(H)(i)(b).
+The H-1B1 classification is defined as an alien "who is entitled to enter the United States under and in pursuance of the provisions of an agreement listed in section [214(g)(8)(A)], who is engaged in a specialty occupation described in section [214(i)(3)], and with respect to whom the Secretary of Labor determines and certifies to the Secretary of Homeland Security and the Secretary of State that the intending employer has filed with the Secretary of Labor an attestation under section [212(t)(1)]."
+Id. § 101(a)(15)(H)(i)(b1).

-&lt;sup>5 Employers or agents may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
+$^{^{5}}$ Agents, in addition to employers, may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
 All references to employers and any applicable fees discussed throughout this report also include agents.

+On December 8, 2004, the 108th Congress passed the Omnibus Appropriations Act for FY 2005, which contained the H-1B Visa Reform Act of 2004, and made several changes to the H-1B program.
 See Pub.
 L. No. 108-447, div.
 J, tit.
 IV, 118 Stat.
 2809.
-The H-1B Visa Reform Act permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
-The H-1B Visa Reform Act did not alter the exemptions of certain types of employers from payment of the fee altogether, and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
+The H-1B Visa Reform Act of 2004 permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
+The H-1B Visa Reform Act of 2004 did not alter the exemptions of certain types of employers from payment of the fee altogether,6 and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
 This fee applies to any initial H-1B petition filed on behalf of an alien by any employer or first extension request by the same employer for an alien filed after December 8, 2004, unless the petitioning organization is exempt from the fee.

-The H-1B Visa Reform Act also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification or by an employer seeking to change an alien's employer within those classifications.
+The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
 The Fraud Fee does not apply to petitions filed with USCIS that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
-Finally, the H-1B Visa Reform Act provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. secondary education institution would be exempt from the numerical cap.
+Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.

-This report covers the four quarters of FY 2013 and is presented in three parts:
+This report covers the four quarters of FY 2015 and is presented in three parts: